mytardis/mytardis/docs/architecture.rst

 Persistance and Data Architecture
 ---------------------------------

-An introduction to how Tardis models Experiments, Datasets and Datafiles is available on the `MeCAT Project Blog - Modeling Experimental Data - Basic Description <http://mecatproj.wordpress.com/2010/10/22/modeling-experimental-data-basic-description/>`_.
+An introduction to how Tardis models Experiments, Datasets and Datafiles is provided in the :doc:`overview`.

 Django provides an Object-Relational-Model that maps Django Models to the underlying relational database.
 The models as defined in Django are: